Biblical Principles of Healthy Relationships

 As we’ve looked at these factors that can make or break relationships, we’re left to wonder: How do we apply these in our own lives?

-How do we follow the biblical model?
+How can Christians follow the biblical model?

 Jesus has set us an example of how to cultivate healthy relationships.
 Following the biblical model of relationships starts with having a friendship with Him.
 Then, when we see glimpses of His life, it allows us to reflect on our interactions with others and pray for the Holy Spirit to transform our lives.